zooniverse/help/docs/getting-started/lab-policies.md

-## How to Launch your Project and Zooniverse Policies
-This page is for people who have used our Project Builder, and would now like to share their project with the Zooniverse community or their own crowd of collaborators or volunteers.
+This page is for people who have used our Project Builder and would now like to share their project with the Zooniverse community or their own crowd of collaborators and volunteers.
+Please review Zooniverse platform policies and information regarding project promotion and review provided below.
 &nbsp;

+If you have any questions relating to the content of this page, please [get in touch](https://www.zooniverse.org/about#contact).

-### How to Launch your Project
+# How to Launch your Project
 A live project can exist in three different states, it may be a:

 1. Public Project